 My nutrition philosophy is integrative, holistic, and personalized.
-Nutrition is an importance piece of the wellness puzzle.
-As it turns out, many chronic conditions ranging from obesity, heart disease, and diabetes, to inflammatory bowel disease, IBS, and PCOS, have a mental health (mind) component which is often considered secondary to the physical (body) symptoms.
+Nutrition is the key to wellness, but it is about more than just the food on our plates.
+As it turns out, many chronic conditions such as obesity, heart disease, diabetes, IBS, thyroid imbalance, and PCOS, have a mental health (mind) component which is often considered secondary to the physical (body) symptoms.
 I honor the mind-body connection and look at my client as a whole person.

-My goal is to empower my clients to make healthy changes that will last a lifetime.
-From fork to feelings, the way we eat and how we feel is very connected.
+My personal goal is to empower every client to make healthy changes that will last a lifetime.
+From food to fork to feelings, the way we eat and how we feel is deeply connected.
 I honor this truth and listen to my clients without judgement.
-With this philosophy in mind, I bring together the latest scientific evidence and the wisdom of traditional wellness practices.
-And I’ve helped hundreds of clients grow the confidence and skills needed to improve their health.
+Using this philosophy, I’ve helped hundreds of clients grow the confidence and skills needed to improve their health.

-Natasha obtained her master’s degree in Nutrition Science from the CUNY School of Public Health at Hunter College, where her research focused on the intersection of mood disorders, mental illness, and digestive diseases.
-She completed her nutrition residency with the prestigious NewYork-Presbyterian Hospitals, and has worked for seven+ years as a community nutritionist and culinary educator throughout New York City.
-She currently practices at a community-based health center in East Brooklyn, where she works with patients one-on-one to use nutrition therapy for disease management, weight loss, and prevention of chronic illnesses.
-In her free time, she enjoys cooking (of course), farmers’ markets, gardening, exploring nature, yoga, art, music, reading up on the latest nutrition science research, and a good crossword puzzle.
+Natasha Eziquiel-Shriro received her master’s degree in Nutrition Science from the CUNY School of Public Health at Hunter College, completed her nutrition residency with the prestigious NewYork-Presbyterian Hospitals, and earned her B.A. in American Studies from Wesleyan University.
+In her free time, she enjoys cooking (of course), farmers’ markets, gardening, exploring nature, yoga, art, music, and reading up on the latest nutrition science research.